DXHeroes/knowledge-base-content/practices/JTBD_framework.md

 slug: jtbd
 stages:
   - research
-short_description: Jobs to be Done (JTBD) is a theory for understanding the process of consumer life’s transformation.
+short_description: Jobs To Be Done (JTBD) is a theory for understanding the process of consumer life’s transformation.
 The usage of JTBD improves your product design.
 tags:
   - technical writing
   - product research